What is the role of drinking alcohol sex and violence? Does alcohol disinhibit? Is intoxication ever a valid excuse for rape or violence?

-- Take care of yourself.
-Don’t put yourself in a situation where other people might have to take care of you.
+- Don’t put yourself in a situation where other people might have to take care of you.
 They might not be there.

 - Be careful about going into someone else’s home or inviting them into yours.
-These are the places most acquaintance rape occurs.
+These are the places most date rapes occur.

 - Trust your instincts.
 If you don’t feel comfortable in a situation, leave it.